Efficient Autoregressive Inference for Transformer Probabilistic Models: Discussion

 This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI) and ELISE Networks of Excellence Centres (EU Horizon:2020 grant agreement 951847).
 The project is also supported by the EuroHPC Joint Undertaking and its members including top-up funding by Ministry of Education and Culture.
 CH and SK were supported by Business Finland (VirtualLab4Pharma, grant agreement 3597/31/2023) and the European Union (Horizon Europe, grant agreement 101214398, ELLIOT).
-NL was funded by Business Finland (project 3576/31/2023) and LUMI AI Factory (EU Horizon Europe Joint Undertaking).
+NL was funded by Business Finland (project 3576/31/2023) and LUMI AI Factory (EU Horizon Europe Joint Undertaking and its members including top-up funding by Ministry of Education and Culture).
 YY was supported by the Ministry of Education and Culture’s Doctoral Education Pilot under Decision No. VN/3137/2024-OKM-6 (The Finnish Doctoral Program Network in Artificial Intelligence, AI-DOC).
 SK was supported by UKRI Turing AI World-Leading Researcher Fellowship (EP/W002973/1).
 LA was supported by Research Council of Finland grants 356498 and 358980, the latter also supporting FS.
 The authors also acknowledge the research environment provided by ELLIS Institute Finland.

-We acknowledge DataCrunch for providing computational resources.
+We acknowledge Verda for providing computational resources.
 Additionally, we acknowledge CSC – IT Center for Science, Finland, for computational resources provided by the LUMI supercomputer, owned by the EuroHPC Joint Undertaking and hosted by CSC and the LUMI consortium (LUMI projects 462000943 and 462000874).
 Access was provided through the Finnish LUMI-OKM allocation.
 We also acknowledge the computational resources provided by the Aalto Science-IT Project from Computer Science IT.

+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the granting authority.
+Neither the European Union nor the granting authority can be held responsible for them.